-Do you need help in getting a green card through marriage?
+Do you need help in getting a green card through marriage ?
 We understand family-based immigration and have helped many clients with it, including getting green card through marriage.
-This article is part of our series on green cards.
+This article is part of our series on green cards process.
 If you need more information, please keep reading.
 If you need help now, please contact us.

 Green Card through Marriage Explained

-When starting the green card through marriage process, it is very important to think of the goal.
+When starting the Green Card Application Process through the marriage process, it is very important to think of the goal.
 You want your spouse to get lawful permanent residency.
 Although the process involves lots of forms and documents such as form I130 and form I485, the goal isn’t to complete the forms or gather the documents.
 If you think about the process with the end in mind, getting your spouse a green card, you focus on what you must accomplish to achieve the goal.

 Financial Affidavit of Support Requirement Explained

 The government requires that every person petitioning for his or her relative must sponsor that person.
 Sponsorship means that you promise the government that your relative will not cost the government any money.
 To make sure that you keep your promise, the government requires you to complete a financial affidavit of support.
 This is an enforceable contract between you and the government.
 Immigration Resource Guide is there to help you with your green card, visa related problems.

 The government looks at how many people you are supporting, including the intended immigrant from outside the United States, and how much income that you have on your tax return.
 So the first issue in the family based green card application is making sure you, the petitioner, have enough income to sponsor your spouse.